INDICATORS OF SUCCESS

 - Launched an awareness campaign targeting DIY home renovators in November 2020 including hosting a webinar.

-- Ran a second webinar in conjunction with WorkSafe Victoria.
+- Ran a second webinar in conjunction with WorkSafe Victoria in November 2020.

-- Compare findings of 2020 Asbestos awareness survey with 2019 survey.
+- Compared findings of 2020 Asbestos awareness survey with 2019 survey.
+View here

-- Arrange translation of fact sheets into other languages.
+- Arranged translation of fact sheets into other languages.

-- Produce a video aimed at DIY Home renovators to raise awareness of the risks of asbestos exposure when renovating.
+- Produced a video aimed at DIY Home renovators to raise awareness of the risks of asbestos exposure when renovating.
+View here

 More accessible disposal methods